17 Jul 2016 Client Requirements for Website Design

 If your domain was not purchased through us here at Primal Space.
 And/or you have your hosting with another company.
 For us to be able to implement your website live.
 We will require login access to our domain and/or hosting control panel to apply the settings.
 Even if you have your domain purchased elsewhere.
 But you are having your website hosting supplied through ourselves Primal Space.
 We will still need access to the domain settings to apply changes there to point to the new website.

-We use Dropbox for all content to be issued to us.
+We use Dropbox or Google Drive for all content to be issued to us.
 We’ll provide you with access to folders for each piece of content to be uploaded to.
 The folders are secure and only accessed by ourselves and you the client.
 It’s recommended for you to install DropBox on your computer for ease of file upload.
 You’ll also be able to see the folders being updated by us.
 If we add content to them after you have uploaded your website content.
 We have a large Dropbox business account.
 So storage space is not an issue.
 You can provide us with as little or as much as you want.

 A concise bullet point of the core concepts of what you will need to provide us with, in advance for your shiny new website: